Middle-earth: Shadow of War - Blade of Galadriel Review

-Those yearning for more Shadow of War content will find Blade of Galadriel a fun distraction but for many, it's a pass
+Those yearning for more Shadow of War content will find Blade of Galadriel a fun distraction, but for many, it's a pass.

 Reviewed by Grayshadow on Feb 06, 2018

 Middle-earth: Shadow of War ended with a lot of unanswered questions, many about the Blade of Galdriel's Eltariel.
-The story expansion not only delivers the same solid gameplay from the core campaign but gives players the chance to play as Eltariel, complete with new and old abilities.
-While the ending doesn't deliver the same emotional conclusion it does provide an alternative that some fans of Shadow of War will appreciate.
-This review contains spoilers from Shadow of War, continue at your own risk!
+The story expansion not only delivers the same solid gameplay from the core campaign but gives players a chance to play as Eltariel, complete with new and old abilities.
+While the ending doesn't deliver the same emotional conclusion, it does provide an alternative that some fans of Shadow of War will appreciate.

 Blade of Galadriel,NoobFeed,WB Games,Monolith Games,

-The journey isn't long, taking about 3 hours but has all the elements of a good expansion.
-Eltariel has many of Talion's athletic abilities with her own twist.
+The journey isn't long, taking about 3 hours, but it has all the elements of a good expansion.
+Eltariel has many of Talion's athletic abilities with her twist.
 For example, Talion's knives were great for distractions but too weak to do any significant damage.
 Eltariel can instead use her bow as a quick draw for significantly more damage and use Galadriel's light to blind targets.
 These enemies are then more exposed to heavy damage.

 Adam Siddiqui

-Subscriber, NoobFeed
+Contributor, NoobFeed

 Verdict